• Skip to main content

 Bodily pain that interferes with your ability to perform tasks, keeps you up at night, and saps you of energy is considered chronic pain.
 This condition plagues more than 50 million Americans – one in five adults – and it has many different reasons why it can occur.

-If you have chronic pain, it is in your best interest to have an evaluation by a skilled physician who can diagnose the underlying cause.
-The doctor will then work with you to determine appropriate measures of treatment.
+If you have chronic pain, it is in your best interest to have an evaluation by a skilled family medicine provider who can diagnose the underlying cause.
+The family medicine provider will then work with you to determine appropriate measures of treatment.

 Let’s talk about some of the most common reasons behind chronic pain, and where you can go in Wellington for a thorough medical evaluation and treatment that works to reduce or eliminate your pain once and for all.